Hiroki39/CSCI-UA-310/README.md

 # CS-UA310
 NYU CSCI-UA 310 Codes

-You are welcomed to download the codes and report any issue
+You are welcomed to download the codes and report any issue.